Azure-Samples/cognitive-services-speech-sdk/samples/batch-avatar/README.md

 ## Note

-Refer to [placeholder link] for real time avatar synthesis.
+Refer to [this](../js/browser/avatar/README.md) for real time avatar synthesis.